 American Red Cross Water Safety Outreach: Longfellow's WHALE Tales – Longfellow WHALE Tales is taught to raise children’s awareness of safe behavior in, on and around the water.
 WHALE Tales is a free course that can be taught by any Aquatic Leader or instructor or school teacher.
 WHALE Tales can be taught without a pool and is a great rainy day activity for Schools, Summer Camps, and during Swimming Lessons.

-School Safety Links
+School Safety Resources

 - National Association of School Resource Officers (NASRO), Provides training, information, and resources to school-based law enforcement officers.